berkcanboragan/word-guessing-game-2/README.md

 <h3>Notes</h3>
 <ul>
-  <li>This project does not use any external libraries or frameworks.</li>
   <li>All logic is handled with pure JavaScript.</li>
   <li>Designed for learning and practicing DOM manipulation and game logic.</li>
 </ul>